joaocarvalhoopen/stm32_bluepill_in_rust__Template/README.md

 ## BluePill STM32F103 - Development board

 This is my starting point to make a project with the BluePill in Rust.
-It was made by following the following 3 github repository notes and files and modifying them to update them, following video playlist and the 2 books of embedded Rust.
+It was made by following the following 3 github repository notes and files and modifying them to update them, following video playlist and the 2 free books of embedded Rust.
 Those modifications take care of my present needs in term of STM32 BluePill development in Rust<br>
 <br>

 ![The STM32 BluePill diagram](./BluePillPinout.jpg)